 But, by the time we had taken some photos at Big Bend (with perfectly clear blue sky, I might add), we both looked at each other and said “Let's just do it.”

 On the shuttle back to the hike's starting point at The Grotto, we came up with a plan: the dangerous part of the Angels Landing trail doesn't come until the final half-mile at the top.
-IF clouds began to roll in by the time we finished the West Rim Trail, we would simply turn back.
+IF clouds began to roll in by the time we got to Scout Lookout, we would simply turn back.
 But we both agreed we would regret it if we didn't at least try.

 We set out on the West Rim Trail, which follows the Virgin River briefly before starting to climb steadily along a series of switchbacks.
 The sun was shining, the trail was blissfully not crowded, and we exclaimed all the way that, yes, we were crazy enough to be headed for the fin-shaped rock towering more than a thousand feet above our heads.